- The Toyota Tacoma brings high-tech to the truck world

 Features and Tech

-Regarding features, the Tacoma is highly impressive out of the gate.
-Even the base SR features power windows and door locks, push-button start, wireless Apple CarPlay/Android Auto, and an 8-inch infotainment touchscreen.
+The Tacoma is a highly equipped vehicle, and even the base SR features power windows and door locks, a push-button start, wireless Apple CarPlay/Android Auto, and an 8-inch infotainment touchscreen.
 Moreover, it comes standard with a full roster of active safety and driver assistance features that cost extra in other trucks, including adaptive cruise control, lane-keeping assist, road sign assist, and more.
 Moving up the trim ladder brings a 14-inch touchscreen and a configurable digital instrument cluster like the one in the larger Tundra pickup.

-Depending on the trim, Tacoma owners enjoy heated and ventilated front seats, a power moonroof, a power sliding rear window, and a heated steering wheel.
-Music lovers can wrap themselves in their favorite tunes courtesy of a 14-speaker JBL audio upgrade complete with a removable Bluetooth JBL speaker.
+Depending on the trim, Tacoma owners can enjoy heated and ventilated front seats, a power moonroof, a power-sliding rear window, and a heated steering wheel.
+Music lovers can enjoy a 14-speaker JBL audio upgrade complete with a removable Bluetooth JBL speaker.
 The available head-up display lets the driver see important information without taking their eyes off the road.

 Serious off-roaders can opt for a 3D Multi-Terrain Monitor providing a 360-degree view outside the vehicle, including a view from the front bumper.
 This upgrade is a no-brainer for anyone who has ever scraped a rock because they couldn’t see past the hood when ascending a steep hill.